dddrrreee/cs140e-20win/README.md

             git clone git@github.com:dddrrreee/cs140e-20win.git

       You may need to install `git`, create a `github` account and register a key (if you don't want to do the latter, use the `http` clone method).
+See the [PRELAB](labs/0-blink/PRELAB.md)
+      for more discussion.

    2. Make sure you have access to the [cs14e newsgroup](https://groups.google.com/forum/#!forum/cs140e-win20).